-Adaptation Displacement: Most people know about Little Nemo because of the NES Game Little Nemo the Dream Master, which was based on the animated movie (not the other way around).
+- Adaptation Displacement: Most people today know about Little Nemo because of the NES Game Little Nemo the Dream Master, which was based on the animated movie (not the other way around).
 You'll even be hard pressed to find anyone who has heard of the animated movie, and even fewer people know that the movie was based on a comic strip.
 So the comic strip of Little Nemo in Slumberland suffers from two degrees of adaptation displacement.
 Not to mention that whenever anyone talks about Little Nemo these days, people assume they mean that Pixar movie with the fish.

-Cult Classic: This applies to the film also, and by extension, the video game.
+- Cult Classic: This applies to the film also, and by extension, the video game.

-What's more, a group of the Princess's very African-looking slaves show up to march in a parade in Slumberland.
+- In one strip, a group of the Princess's very African-looking slaves show up to march in a parade in Slumberland.

 - The Abusive Parents issue.
 It was normal at the time.
 It is still normal in some places around the world, and considered the only way to be good parents.
 Ouch note